EfrenTC/esoll-releases/readme.md

 - **Rich import**: ESOLL includes its own addon (`ESOLLAchievements` v1.2.0, API 101044-101048) that exports rich data per achievement: name, description, points, completed criteria, category, subcategory and icon.
 Can be installed/uninstalled from the Settings tab
 - **Legacy import**: Compatible with `AccountAchievements.lua` as fallback (IDs only)
 - **UESP Catalog**: Scrapes the UESP wiki to obtain title, description, category, icon and URL per achievement — with batch processing of 15 articles at a time.
-Catalog updates run asynchronously (non-blocking) with a progress bar in the Settings tab
+Catalog updates run asynchronously (non-blocking) with **real-time progress events** and a progress bar in the Settings tab
 - **Enrichment by ID**: Individual lookup of up to 200 achievements with rate-limiting
 - **UESP Guide links**: Resolves and caches guide URLs per achievement with in-app HTML rendering (sanitized via `ammonia`)
 - **ESO Icons**: Downloads textures from `esoicons.uesp.net` with local cache at `~/.cache/esoll/eso-icons/`